 A Tax-Wise Way to Advance ICCF’s Mission

-There are significant tax advantages when giving gifts of publicly traded stock or other securities which have increased in value (appreciated) and which you have held for more than one year since the date of purchase.
+If you have publicly traded stock or other securities which you have held for more than one year since the date of purchase and which have appreciated (increased) in value, you can receive a double tax benefit by donating this stock to ICCF rather than giving a cash gift.
 By giving a gift of appreciated stock, you can:

 - gain the satisfaction of furthering ICCF’s mission in a way that maximizes the impact of your stewardship.